 Scope

-For consistency of approach, the earthworks and geotechnical requirements for any land development project conducted in accordance with the RITS, must Part 2: Earthworks and Geotechnical Requirements of New Zealand Standard NZS 4404:2010 and the requirements given in this Section.
+For consistency of approach, the earthworks and geotechnical requirements for any land development project conducted in accordance with the RITS, must also consider Part 2: Earthworks and Geotechnical Requirements of New Zealand Standard NZS 4404:2010 as well as the requirements given in this Section.

-This Section follows the same overall format as NZS 4404:2010 and provides further specific requirements for land development projects to be completed in accordance with the RITS.
-Where there is any doubt or inferred conflict between the requirements of NZS 4404:2010 and additional requirements of this Section, the RITS , unless written confirmation is provided by Cfor a specific land development project.
+This Section follows the same overall format of NZS 4404:2010 and provides further specific requirements for land development projects to be completed in accordance with the RITS.
+Where there is any doubt or inferred conflict between the requirements of NZS 4404:2010 and additional requirements of this Section, the RITS must be used, unless written confirmation is provided by Council for a specific land development project.

-The geotechnical professional involved in assessing the earthworks and geotechnical requirements for a land development project in accordance with the RITS, must be familiar with NZS 4404:2010 and this Section.
+The geotechnical professional involved in assessing the earthworks and geotechnical requirements for a land development project in accordance with the RITS, must also be familiar with NZS 4404:2010.

 Objectives